Infrastructure Investments

 Expanding Inland Port Greer

-SC Ports is expanding Inland Port Greer to better support the supply chains of port-dependent businesses in the Upstate and throughout the Southeast.
+SC Ports completed a $55 million expansion of Inland Port Greer in 2025, to better support the supply chains of port-dependent businesses in the Upstate and throughout the Southeast.

 Developing near-dock rail